Group B Strep Infections and Pregnancy

 If your Group B Strep test was positive and you plan to deliver your baby by cesarean section, and you are not in labor, and your water did not break, you do not need to receive antibiotics to prevent the bacteria from reaching your baby.1

-If you delivered a baby in the past that had an infection caused from Group B Strep, you should receive intravenous antibiotics while in labor with each pregnancy that follows.
+If you delivered a baby in the past who had an infection caused from Group B Strep, you should receive intravenous antibiotics while in labor with each pregnancy that follows.
 1

 If you develop a fever of 100.4 or higher while you ae in labor, and the results of your Group B Strep culture are unknown, you should receive antibiotics to reduce the risk of the bacteria reaching your baby.
 1